About You Gut This

 Can You Gut This be shipped to me?

-It cannot be shipped directly from the manufacturer’s site as this product must always be refrigerated to preserve its integrity and prevent pressure build-up.
-It is best to see if your local Whole Foods store carries the product and get it from there.
-If it is available on Amazon, you can also get it within 2 hours of ordering.
+It cannot ship directly from the manufacturer’s site since this product requires constant refrigeration to preserve integrity and prevent pressure build-up.
+Check if your local Whole Foods store carries the product.
+If available on Amazon, you can receive it within 2 hours of ordering.

 What is the pressure build-up with the bottle?

-When opening this product, think about it as opening a bottle of champagne.
-The bottle is under pressure and can overflow if it is opened too quickly.
-Never shake the product before opening, and twist the cap slowly to release the pressure build-up.
-After it is opened, you can mix the water gently to move the cultures that may have settled at the bottom.
+When opening this product, think of it like opening champagne.
+The bottle is under pressure and can overflow if opened too quickly.
+Never shake before opening, and twist the cap slowly to release pressure build-up.
+After opening, gently mix the water to redistribute cultures that may have settled at the bottom.

 Does You Gut This contain alcohol?

-This is a fermented product, so it could contain very minimal amounts of alcohol.
-Inner-eco states that it does comply with FDA requirements regarding this.
+This fermented product may contain minimal alcohol amounts.
+Inner-eco states it complies with FDA requirements regarding this.

 Does this product contain any preservatives?

 No!
-Inner-ēco uses fresh coconuts and does not add any preservatives to the water or treat it with chemicals or heat.
+Inner-ēco uses fresh coconuts without adding preservatives or treating the water with chemicals or heat.
 The product is also dairy-free, soy-free, and gluten-free.

 Does You Gut This come in different flavors?